By: Sarah Stone

 Volunteering abroad placement groups

-If you’ve started the volunteering abroad program search online, you might be familiar with placement groups—they’re the larger organizations referenced time and again in articles about where to volunteer worldwide.
+If you’ve started the volunteer abroad program search online, you might be familiar with placement groups—they’re the larger organizations referenced time and again in articles about where to volunteer worldwide.
 They can be likened to travel agencies, but with a focus on volunteerism.

 Placement organizations partner with local, community based groups that don’t have the resources for global marketing and recruitment.
 They find volunteers, guide them through the pre-departure process, provide orientation and training, and perform regular site visits to in-country staff that support the participants.